Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: Conclusion

 \section{Conclusion}

 We propose a new framework for investigating biomarkers for AD diagnosis and therapeutic treatment through BRAIN.
 When biomarkers are correlated, it indicates that they are part of a complex biological network, where changes in one could influence or be indicative of changes in another.
 This complexity is more than a statistical challenge; it reflects the intricate biological processes that may lead to the onset and progression of AD.
-We utilize an ensemble approach to first find a comprehensive set of important biomarkers and then, for interpretability, utilize graph networks to represent them while highlighting their interconnectedness.
-Finally, we analyze how these networks differ between AD and control patient populations.
+We utilize an ensemble approach to find a comprehensive set of important biomarkers and, for interpretability, utilize graph networks to represent them while highlighting their interconnectedness.
+Finally, we analyze how these networks differ between AD and control groups.
 Accurate interpretation of correlations is vital for precise hypothesis testing and avoiding multicollinearity, which can obscure the impact of individual biomarkers.
 Inter-biomarker relationships can guide the discovery of biomarker-based therapeutics, revealing candidates for drug target investigations that may have been overlooked.
-These correlations offer a window into the biomedical pathways of AD, helping to chart the sequence of biological events and identifying potential intervention points.\\
+These correlations offer a window into the biomedical pathways of AD, helping to chart the sequence of biological events and identify potential intervention points.